The average salary for a Purchasing Specialist is $50,725.

 - Place, schedule, and follow-up on orders to ensure accuracy and timely delivery.

-Common Career Paths for Purchasing Specialist
+Job Satisfaction for Purchasing Specialist

-Popular Skills for Purchasing Specialist
+Popular Employer Salaries for Purchasing Specialist

-Pay by Experience Level for Purchasing Specialist
+What is the Pay by Experience Level for Purchasing Specialists?

 Pay Difference by Location